Claim: President removed red, white, and blue decor from the Oval Office and installed a 'Muslim prayer curtain' in the White House.

 Examples:[Collected via e-mail, August 2010]

 For a long time, I have noticed that the decor at the White House has changed since BHO moved in.
 The Oval Office is now stripped of the traditional red, white, and blue, and replaced with middle eastern wallpaper, drapes, and decor.
 The hallway that he walks out of to talk to the press now has middle eastern chairs, drapes, etc. And the thing that has bothered me the most is the bright yellow drape behind him every time he speaks from the white house.
-It has Arabic symbols on it and has been there from the beginning.
+It's a Muslim prayer curtain with Arabic symbols on it and has been there from the beginning.

 What is missing at Barack Hussein Obama's press conference?